Petco charity arm to award local shelter

-The Susquehanna Society for the Prevention of Cruelty to Animals will receive a $5,000 grant from Petco next week.
+The Susquehanna Society for the Prevention of Cruelty to Animals will receive a $5,000 grant from Petco this week.

 According to a media release from the shelter, the grant will be presented from the national nonprofit Petco Love at 11 a.m.
 Thursday, June 23, at Petco’s Oneonta store at 5066 State Highway 23.